-Subsequent to November 30, 2019, the Company completed financings as follows:
+During the three months ended February 29, 2020, the Company completed financings as follows:

 - On January 13, 2020, the Company completed a flow-through private placement of 1,400,000 flow-through common shares at a price of \$0.05 per flow-through share for gross proceeds of \$70,000.
-As at November 30, 2019, the Company received \$50,000 subscription in advance. - Subsequent to November 30, 2019, the Company received \$150,000 from InCoR Holdings Plc.
+As at November 30, 2019, the Company had received subscriptions of \$50,000. - On February 28, 2020, the Company received \$150,000 from InCoR Holdings Plc.
 The Company agreed that the existing \$850,000 convertible debenture together with the \$150,000 would be rolled over into a new convertible debenture with principal amount of \$1,000,000.
-The \$1,000,000 secured convertible debenture will expire on November 30, 2020, bears interest at 15% per annum, calculated and paid semiannually in cash or in common shares at InCoR's option.
-In addition, the warrants included in units on conversion of the debenture had their price reduced from \$0.06 to \$0.05 per share.
-In connection with the extension, the Company paid InCoR a \$50,000 forbearance fee.

-- On January 13, 2020, the Company completed a debt settlement transaction with NunatuKavut.
+The \$1,000,000 secured convertible debenture will expire on November 30, 2020, bears interest at 15% per annum, calculated and paid semi-annually in cash or in common shares at InCoR's option.
+The debenture is convertible into units of the Company at a conversion price of \$0.05 per unit.
+Each unit will be comprised of one common share and one common share purchase warrant with each warrant entitling the holder to acquire one additional common share at an exercise price of \$0.05 per common share for five years from the date of conversion.
+In connection with the extension, the Company paid InCoR a \$50,000 forbearance fee. - On January 13, 2020, the Company completed a debt settlement transaction with NunatuKavut.
 The Company issued 500,000 common shares of the Company to settled \$25,000 of accounts payable.
-In addition, the Company issued 50,000 common shares to NunatuKavut under the original terms of the Mining Exploration Activities Agreement. - Subsequent to November 30, 2019, the Company was advanced an unsecured loan of \$100,000 from an arm's length party.
+In addition, the Company issued 50,000 common shares to NunatuKavut under the original terms of the Mining Exploration Activities Agreement.

+Subsequent to February 29, 2020, the Company completed financings as follow:

+• The Company was advanced an unsecured loan of \$100,000 from an arm's length party.
 The loan has a one year maturity date from the date of issuance, repayable at any time without penalty and bears interest at a rate of 10% per annum, payable quarterly.

-Pursuant to the loan, the Company issued 2,000,000 bonus warrants to the lender, with each bonus warrant entitling the holder to purchase one common share of the Company for one year at a price of \$0.05 per common share.
+Pursuant to the loan, the Company issued 2,000,000 bonus warrants to the lender, with each bonus warrant entitling the holder to purchase one common share of the Company at a price of \$0.05 per common share up to March 16, 2021.
 The loan and the bonus warrants are subject to TSX Venture Exchange approval.